 "You can even be extra fancy and throw in a dried flower or two," suggests Milèo.

-How to DIY Your Own Cologne
+How to Make Your Own Cologne

 Once you've gathered all of the necessary ingredients and materials, formulating your own cologne is actually fairly easy.
 Don't be intimidated, just follow the exact steps below.

-Step One: Learn the Fragrance Scale
+Step One: Familiarize Yourself With the Fragrance Scale

-Carina Chaz, the founder and formulator of DedCool says it's important to "understand the fragrance scale," when blending your bespoke formula.
-"Top Notes will be the first thing you’ll smell in your composition.
+Carina Chaz, the founder and formulator of DedCool, says it's important to "understand the fragrance scale," when blending your bespoke formula.
+"Top notes will be the first thing you’ll smell in your composition.
 Middle will appear once the top note dries down, and base will be the fragrance foundation.
 Fragrance is all about ratios."

 Milèo, a formally trained chemist, agrees.
 Although you don't need to know your way around a lab in order to create an amazing DIY cologne.
 "The best way to guarantee a scent you’ll love is to follow the basic pyramid accord, which is 60 percent of base notes, 30 percent middle notes, and 10 percent top notes.
-There are many fragrance shapes and configurations, but for a DIY beginner this is a good starting point."
+There are many fragrance shapes and configurations, but for a DIY beginner, this is a good starting point."

 Chaz suggests using a ratio of 20 percent base, 50 percent middle, and 30 percent top.
 It's up to you to figure out the formula that works with the type of profile you're trying to create.
 Experiment for a recipe you adore.

-Step Two: Blend Essential Oils
+Step Two: Choose Your Essential Oils

 This is the fun part.
 "Now it's time to start playing around," says Chaz.
 "Remember, not all notes go together; this is where the trial and error come into play.
 Drop a few oils (one by one) and start mixing.
 Helpful hint: I always recommend using no more than 30 drops total and if one scent is much stronger than the rest, use less."
-Once you have your desired formula, add two ounces alcohol.
+Once you have your desired formula, add two ounces of alcohol.

 According to Milèo, base notes like sandalwood, tonka bean, violet leaf, and vanilla blend well with middle notes like geranium, ylang ylang, rose, and lotus flower.
-Top this formula off with lavender, neroli, magnolia, mandarin and your fragrance is worthy of signature scent status.
+Top this formula off with lavender, neroli, magnolia, mandarin, and your fragrance is worthy of signature scent status.

-Step Three: Brew
+Step Four: Brew

 Now the cologne needs time to compose.
 "Allow the fragrance to brew and sit for 48 hours.
 I always refrigerate for two weeks straight.
 Then, shake it up so that molecules can mix," says Chaz.

-Step Four: Dilute
+Step Five: Dilute

 Once the fragrance is ready, it needs to be diluted.
-In a spray bottle, add two tablespoons distilled water and five drops glycerin.
+In a spray bottle, add two tablespoons of distilled water and five drops of glycerin.
 Swirl your bespoke fragrance mixture in, slowly and carefully.
 And just like that, you're a perfumer with your own signature cologne.